-If the radii of ejected particles, a, are distributed according to a power-law relation $n(a)da \propto a^{-q}da$, where n(a)da is the number of particles having radii in the range a to a + da, then the size index q and the surface brightness index s are related, in the geometric optics limit, by q=4 - s.
-The flatter surface brightness profiles in Figure (10) indicate larger relative proportions of small particles.
-For example, the three profiles of Tail H in the Figure correspond to a size index that steepens from q = 3.4 (November 13), to 3.7 (December 08) to 3.9 (December 31).
+If the radii of ejected particles, a, are distributed according to a power-law relation $n(a)da \propto a^{-q}da$, where n(a)da is the number of particles having radii in the range a to a + da, then the size index q and the surface brightness index s are related, in the geometric optics limit, by q = 4 - s.
+The flatter surface brightness profiles in Figure 10 indicate larger relative proportions of small particles.
+For example, the three profiles of Tail H in the figure correspond to a size index that steepens from q =3.4 (November 13), to 3.7 (December 8), to 3.9 (December 31).
 However, even as the proportion of small particles increases, the mean size of the particles at a given distance from the nucleus grows with the square of the time since ejection.
-For example, on the above-mentioned three dates, the approximate size of the dust measured 10" from the nucleus increases from 65 μm to 260 μm to 380 μm (values from synchrone of H) as a result of outward sweeping by radiation pressure.
-Therefore, the surface profiles in Figure (10) indicate that the size distribution itself steepens toward larger particle sizes; s is a function of a.
-Figure (11) shows the dependence of q on β , measured from the surface brightness profiles in Fig. 10, where β is proportional to the nucleus distance for a given tail.
-The scatter in Figure (11) reflects the wide range of surface brightness gradients shown by different tails, but the Figure suggests a trend such that the size distribution is steeper (larger q) for smaller β (larger particles).
+For example, on the above-mentioned three dates, the approximate size of the dust measured 10" from the nucleus increases from 65 μ m to 260 μ m to 380 μ m (values from synchrone of H) as a result of outward sweeping by radiation pressure.
+Therefore, the surface profiles in Figure 10 indicate that the size distribution itself steepens toward larger particle sizes; s is a function of a.
+Figure 11 shows the dependence of q on β , measured from the surface brightness profiles in Figure 10, where β is propor-